projectcapsule/capsule/contributing.md

 ### Installing KinD

-Capsule is able to run on any certified Kubernetes installation and locally the whole development is performed on _KinD_, also knows as [Kubernetes in Docker](https://github.com/kubernetes-sigs/kind).
+Capsule can run on any certified Kubernetes installation and locally the whole development is performed on _KinD_, also knows as [Kubernetes in Docker](https://github.com/kubernetes-sigs/kind).

-> N.B.: Docker is hard requirement since it's based on it
+> N.B.: Docker is a hard requirement since it's based on it

 According to your operative system and architecture, download the right binary and place it on your `PATH`.